testbenchcc/recorder/README.md

 ./run.sh
 ```

 Once the app is running, open the web UI (for example, `http://recorder:8080`).
+The Home page features two recording interfaces:

+- **Controls card**: Control hardware-based ALSA recordings with Start and Stop buttons (disabled when idle)
-On the Home page you can use the **Browser recorder** card to capture short test clips directly in the browser.
-The first available microphone is automatically selected, and you can control recording with separate Start, Pause, and Stop buttons (matching the Controls card layout).
-Finished clips are uploaded to the server, converted to WAV (using `ffmpeg`) with the same layout as ALSA-based recordings, and will appear on the **Recordings** page like any other file.
+- **Browser recorder card**: Capture short test clips directly in the browser with Start, Pause, Stop, and Cancel buttons.
+The first available microphone is automatically selected for convenience.

+Browser recordings are uploaded to the server, converted to WAV (using `ffmpeg`) with the same layout as ALSA-based recordings, and appear on the **Recordings** page like any other file.

 ## User Interface